Generalized anxiety disorder

 - Restlessness when awake

-There are multiple types of talk therapy that may be helpful for GAD.
-One of the more common and effective talk therapies for GAD is cognitive-behavioral therapy (CBT).
-CBT can help you understand the relationship between your thoughts, your behaviors and your symptoms.
+Many types of talk therapy may be helpful for GAD.
+One common and effective talk therapy is cognitive-behavioral therapy (CBT).
+CBT can help you understand the relationship between your thoughts, behaviors, and symptoms.
 Often CBT involves a set number of visits.
 During CBT you can learn how to:

 - Understand and gain control of distorted views of stressors, such as other people's behavior or life events.